 Today we board a local express train to Nagoya station where we transfer to the bullet train to Okayama, packing only hand luggage for the next two nights.
 Your large suitcase will be transported by road to meet you in Kyoto.
 At Okayama we take a coach to the port at Uno and embark on a ferry to Naoshima, arriving at Benesse House in the late afternoon.
 Overnight Naoshima (B, D)

 Wednesday 29 January: Art by the Seto Sea

-We spend the day exploring the various art sites on Teshima and Naoshima.
+We spend the day exploring the various art sites on Naoshima.
 Benesse House Museum, designed by Tadao Ando and overlooking the Seto Sea, puts the Japanese ethos of the coexistence of art, nature and architecture into practice by displaying art in all parts of the building, in the surrounding forest and even along the seashore.
 The museum boasts work by Andy Warhol, David Hockney, Cy Twombly and Yayoi Kusama, to name a few.
 We visit the Chichu Art Museum, integrated with its surroundings through its mostly underground construction and permanently housing pieces by Claude Monet, Walter De Maria and James Turrell.
 A recent addition to the island’s art sites is the Lee Ufan Museum, featuring paintings and large installations made from stone, concrete and wood by the contemporary Korean artist.
 Overnight Naoshima (B, D)